CURRICULUM

 Skills

-Students are now building on cause and consequence to consider the significance of historical events.
+Students are continuing to develop their explanation of the significance of historical events.
 They can also explain the different experiences within a time period, for example the rich and poor or men and women.
-Students should now be able to paraphrase the opinion of an historian and suggests whether their view of an event or person is positive, negative or balanced, Students use these skills to demonstrate a clear understanding of the difference between sources and interpretations.
+Students should now be able to paraphrase the opinion of an historian and suggest whether their view of an event or person is positive, negative or balanced.
+Students use these skills to demonstrate a clear understanding of the difference between sources and interpretations.

 This topic is a case study of women in Victorian London, based on the book 'The Five' by the historian Hallie Rubenhold.
 The study focuses on the five likely victims of Jack the Ripper, but uses their unfortunate fame to ask questions about women's place in society, their reliance on men, treatment by those in authority and the impact of alcoholism.